LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 26.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond:

 OK, that is a good start for now.
 Lets save and upload our progress to GitHub.
 Open up **GitHub Desktop** and add a **Commit** message.
-Press the <btn>Commit to main</btn> button.
+Press the <kbd>Commit to main</kbd> button.
 All you need to do to get it to the server is the press the <kbd>Push origin</kbd> button.

 ![commit changes to main](images/CommitToMain.jpg)